-Named after Joseph Chamberlain, one of Birmingham’s most respected civic leaders, the Chamberlain Awards scheme is designed to reward Birmingham City Council (BCC) workers who go the extra mile to ensure that the people of Birmingham receive quality services.
+Named after Joseph Chamberlain, one of Birmingham’s most respected civic leaders, the Chamberlain Awards scheme is designed to recognise Birmingham City Council (BCC) employees who go the extra mile to ensure that the people of Birmingham receive quality services.

-And importantly a simple ‘thank you’ is personally rewarding and makes us feel that our contribution is valued.
+And importantly, a simple thank you is personally rewarding and can make us feel that our contribution is valued.
 The 18th century French philosopher Voltaire illustrated the importance of this kind of recognition when he wrote: ‘Appreciation is a wonderful thing; it makes what is excellent in others belong to us as well.’